russkyc/paymongo-sharp/README.md

 // This returns a Source object from the server
 // containing the redirect object(with checkout url) and other info QrPhCode qrPhResult = await client.QrPh.CreateStaticQrPhCodeAsync(qrPh);

+// Optionally, you can provide an idempotency key to safely retry the request without creating duplicates QrPhCode qrPhResultWithIdempotency = await client.QrPh.CreateStaticQrPhCodeAsync(qrPh, "<idempotency-key>");
 ```

 For full QR PH API reference, please see: [Create a Static QR PH Code](https://developers.paymongo.com/reference/create-a-static-qr-ph-code)